ololx/flappy-vinny/README.md

 ##  📖 About

 This is a simple 2D game written in Vanilla JavaScript.
 The Flappy Vinny is a simple flappy bird like game implemented to have fun and explore the possibilities of canvas animation.
+It is deployed here https://ololx.github.io/flappy-vinny/.

 ## 📸 Demo

-These animation demonstrate the main game process - press any button to fly so long as it possible.
+This animation demonstrate the main game process - press any button to fly so long as it possible.
 <img src="https://github.com/ololx/flappy-vinny/blob/assets/demo/flappy-vinny-demo-1.gif?raw=true" align="center" width="100%"/>

 ## 🎚 Features

 - Press any button to fly so long as it possible.
+- Click or tap to fly so long as it possible.

 ### To Do